lennardv2/hey-chatgpt-cli/README.md

 Hey is a powerful chatbot for the command line that uses ChatGPT to generate commands based on natural language input.

 ## Features  🚀
-- 💬 Run ChatGPT on the CLI
+- 💬 Run ChatGPT via CLI
 - ❓ Question to command
 - 🎬 Response streaming
 - 🔄 Lets you run multiple commands (always asks before and shows you the command)